Arts, Literature and Media (research) (MA)

 - Comparative Literature/Literary Studies;

-- a specific Language and Culture (Dutch, English, French, German, Italian etc.)
+- a specific Language and Culture (ancient Greek, Latin, Dutch, English, French, German, Italian, Spanish, Portuguese)

-- Art History or a related discipline with a sufficient focus on arts and culture.
+- Culture, Media and Film studies, or related programmes, with a focus on Arts and Culture.

 In addition, you must also meet the following qualitative admission requirements: